etkal/GPS_Pico_VX8DR/README.md

   Main loops forever reading GPS data.
 The sentences are modified to meet the expectations of the Yaesu VX-8DR and sent to the radio.

-- Caveat (IMPORTANT!!!)
+- Caveats (IMPORTANT!!!)

   The radio does not always stop supplying power to the GPS when it is powered off!!!!!!
 Remember to remove the GPS module when powering off the radio!!

+  Power comsumption is a fair amount more than the FGPS-2 so your batteries will drain faster.